singular-gpispace/gspc-res/README.md

-## Massively parallel modular computations
+## Massively parallel methods for free resolution

 This package offers a  massively parrallel implementation for the computation of free resolution.
 In the implementation, we separate the coordination and computations layers allowing the integration of different programming languages without the need to rewrite the entire code.
 It also facilitates easy editing and optimization of the implementation.
 The application relies on the task-based workflow provided by [GPI-Space](http://www.gpi-space.de/) for task coordination, and uses the computer algebra  system [Singular](https://www.singular.uni-kl.de/) for computational tasks.